JanJoh/Garo-entity-balance-meter-ha/README.md

 4. Install, then restart Home Assistant

 ## Configuration
+The reqiested IP is the IP of your Garo Entity Load balancer, **not** the IP of the EV Charger.
 You need to aquire the credentials for basic auth.
 These are on a sticker on the physical device.
 Typically in the format Username **GaroLI-xxxxxxxxx**